 the university to build the foundation for student success.
 Their investments enable IUP to grow and to flourish.

 IUP has three giving societies/clubs:

 Learn about how matching gifts can multiply the impact of your gift!

-IUP Leadership Society members are those alumni, family, friends, and employees who have made gifts of $1000 or more to benefit the Foundation for IUP.
-Graduates of ten or fewer years are invited to join the IUP Leadership Society at a specially tiered level.
+IUP Leadership Society members are those alumni, family, friends, and employees who have made gifts of $1,000 or more to benefit the Foundation for IUP.
+Graduates of 10 or fewer years and students are invited to join the IUP Leadership Society at specially

 IUP Leadership Society membership is calculated based upon the sum total of cumulative and matching gifts received between July 1 and June 30 each year.

 The Bell Tower represents longevity and stability.
 When John

 Sutton Hall opened in 1875, its bell tower was the highest point on the tallest

 building within a 50-mile radius.
 Today, it is IUP’s most cherished landmark,

 symbolizing for many generations a commitment to academic excellence and